maximfadeev/whova-assignment/README.md

 ## Info

-- User likes persist through state changes
+- User likes persist through View/Hide comments changes
 - User likes reset on reload but persist in database
-- localStorage acts as a database
+- Local Storage acts as a database
-- if no database has been foun, db is initialised in index.js
+- If no database is found, db is initialised in index.js